ReGhane/ReGhane.github.io/_pages/about.md

 I am a third year Ph.D student of <a href="https://www.ee.caltech.edu/">Electrical Engineering</a> at <a href="https://www.caltech.edu/">Caltech</a> where I am grateful to be advised by <a href="https://www.ee.caltech.edu/people/hassibi">Babak Hassibi</a>.
 I am interested in the theory of deep learning, random matrix theory, control theory, and signal processing.
 <!-- I am mostly interested in the characterization of generalization error for various deep learning paradigms. -->

 I received my M.Sc degree in Electrical Engineering from California Institute of Technology in 2024 and my B.Sc in Electrical Engineering and Mathematics from Sharif University of Technology in 2022.
+Hello!!!

 Publications
 ------